ZumDeWald/intl-dates/README.md

 ## Installation

-- This npm package can be installed by running `npm install useintldates --save-dev`
+- This npm package can be installed by running `npm install intl-dates --save-dev`
 - See [Date Information](#date-information) for more info on what data is returned
 - See [Examples](#examples) further down to see how the package would be brought into your project